molszewski34/FullCalendar-scheduler/README.md

 Ultimately, I opted to use useContext.
 The result was that state operations turned out to be trivial, but the downside was the size of the context.
 The context is enormous, and I'm considering integrating it with one of the existing state management libraries to make this file more readable for other users.

 Next were the functions.
 The application uses many methods for data manipulation, from date format changes, data filtering, slicing to create new ranges based on state values.
 Some of them were written by AI, but all functions required editing to work properly.
-Despite using artificial intelligence, none of the functions work as intended, even with a properly executed query.
+Despite using artificial intelligence, none of the functions worked as intended, even with a properly executed query.
 The most challenging functionality was definitely the function responsible for generating guest inputs.
 The functionality works in relation to the number held in the Room object.
 The function reads this value and then generates the appropriate number of ranges based on the price per room.
-Additionally, each of the generated ranges had to have functions to change it depending on whether you wanted to change it by the passed percentage or by entering it manually.
+Additionally, each of the generated ranges had to have functions to change it depending on whether user wanted to change it by the passed percentage or by entering it manually.
 Moreover, each change in the range was summed up to the price value calculated from the range and the total price counted from the state value counting the number of days.
 Furthermore, the states responsible for the operation of this function are spread across several components.

 This taught me to think comprehensively about functions and their dependencies.